christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 While keeping all of that in mind, when looking at this plot, it’s a good time to start thinking about the algorithm the model might be running.
 Specifically, for the attention heads with high positive attribution scores, we can see `the` is attending to `basket` with high confidence, particularly the second time basket is referenced, and `box` with lower confidence.
 How might this head’s behavior be influencing the logit difference score?

-We can also start to see how our earlier observations on FOL, semantics, and pragmatics could potentially play out within the attention.
-Regarding FOL properties and relations, the model is attending to instances of `basket` where only `John` interacted with it.
-The model also shows attention patterns to instances of `basket` where it is the only entity `John` interacted with where the positive logit attribution score is high.
-This suggests that it could be representing a key relation between the subject, object and location anchored to specific instances of interaction.
+We can start to connect some dots between our earlier observations on FOL, semantics, and pragmatics, and how they might show up in the model's attention patterns.
+When it comes to FOL properties and relations, we see that the model’s attention focuses on specific instances of the `basket`, especially when `John` is the only one interacting with it.
+What’s particularly interesting is that when John’s interaction with the `basket` is isolated, we also see a high positive logit attribution score.
+This hints at the model potentially locking onto a key relation—between the subject (John), the object (basket), and the location—tied to those specific interaction moments.

+This attention pattern suggests the model might be encoding this relation in a way that reflects the logical structure we’re interested in, with the subject-object-location connection becoming more prominent in cases where the interaction is clear and exclusive to John.

 <br>